alan-turing-institute/python-project-template/README.md

     ]
     ```
     where the first part is the package name, and the second part is the version specifier.
 You can find more information on version specifiers [here](https://www.python.org/dev/peps/pep-0440/#version-specifiers) to help you write these.
-  - If you're using `poetry`, you'll need to add them to the `dependencies` field under the `tool.poetry` section.

 Once you've set up your new project, you can start developing your package.
 There are some guidelines for development included in the [`CONTRIBUTING.md`](project_template/CONTRIBUTING.md) file generated in your project, but the main things are repeated below.